FlorianSW/server-donation-tool/docs/packages-and-perks.md

 * **amountInDays**: A number with the amount of days the priority queue slot should be setup for.
   E.g. `30` for 30 days, or `14` for 14 days and so on.
 * **permanent**: When set to `true`, the priority queue slot will never expire (a permanent priority queue).
 This option overrides the `amountInDays` option.
 * **cftools**: An object of required information to work with CFTools Cloud.
   The only required parameter for now is `serverApiId` which is the `Server Id`.
+  You find this ID in the server you want the Priority Queue setup for.
+  Go to Manage -> Settings and look into the `API Key` section.

+### Whitelist

+The whitelist perk works together with CFTools Cloud.
+If included in a package and redeemed by a donator, the perk will setup a whitelist entry for a single configured CFTools Cloud server.
+The whitelist will last as long as configured.

+This perk, in order to work correctly, requires the CFTools Cloud application the be setup.
+Please see the Getting Started guide, section "Setup dependent accounts" -> "CFTools", to get more information on how to do that.

+If you want the donator to be whitelisted on multiple servers for a package, you may want to configure multiple whitelist perks for that package.

+#### Available configuration options

+**Type**: `WHITELIST`

+This perk requires the following additional configuration options:

+* **amountInDays**: A number with the amount of days the whitelist should be setup for.
+  E.g. `30` for 30 days, or `14` for 14 days and so on.
+* **permanent**: When set to `true`, the whitelisting will never expire (a permanent whitelist entry).
+This option overrides the `amountInDays` option.
+* **cftools**: An object of required information to work with CFTools Cloud.
+  The only required parameter for now is `serverApiId` which is the `Server Id`.